-Services Provided under the Firearms/Toolmark Discipline:

-Type and Caliber Determinations- bullets recovered can be submitted

-Function testing – analysis of a submitted firearm to determine proper functionality

-Bullet &/or Cartridge Case Comparisons – was a bullet or cartridge case fired from the recovered firearm

-Tool Mark comparison – was the item damaged by the suspected tool (was the submitted lock cut using the found bolt cutters)

-Distance Determinations – What approximate distance was the firearm muzzle from the material being tested (example materials include clothing or possible autopsy photographs if only evidence was on the individual).
-This is not considered GSR examination-

-Serial Number restoration – Serial number/VIN number has been damaged to conceal identifying information, recovery processing can be completed by the lab

-NIBIN Entry for Cartridge Cases – National Database used for potential linking of firearm related crimes.
-Cartridge cases recovered from scenes or test fires from recovered firearms may also be entered into the NIBIN Database.

-Services NOT provided By ISPFS:

-GSR (Gunshot Residue Analysis)- the testing for the presence of residue on individuals hands.

-NCIC Trace/eTrace- ISPFS does not perform serial number searches on firearms submitted

-Submitting Firearms related Evidence:
+Submitting Firearms and firearm related evidence:

-All Firearms evidence (including Agency test fires for NIBIN) should be submitted to the Coeur d’Alene Forensic Lab unless additional analysis is needed (ie – Latent Print Examination or Biology/DNA Analysis).
+All Firearms evidence (including Agency Exemplars/test fires for NIBIN) should be submitted to the Coeur d’Alene Forensic Lab unless additional analysis is needed (i.e. – Latent Print Examination or Biology/DNA Analysis).

 Upon entry of firearms related evidence into ISPFS Prelog system: please indicate all requested analysis for the item.
 ISPFS will coordinate evidence transfer to additional labs for processing.
 (IE- Firearm and accessories submitted to Meridian for Latent and DNA analysis, with comparisons needed from the Firearms Section.
-Evidence will be sent to Coeur d’Alene Lab once analysis in Meridian is complete)
+Evidence will be sent to Coeur d’Alene Lab once analysis in Meridian is complete).

-Packaging a Firearm and related Evidence:
+Packaging a Firearm Evidence:

-Securing the Gun
+Securing the firearm

 UNLOAD!
-Call first if for some reason you can’t.
+Call the Firearms section first if for some reason you cannot.

-Do not run zip ties down the barrel
+Please, do not run zip ties down the barrel

 Package in a box or gun case and tie firearm securely to the bottom with multiple ties.
 Seal with evidence tape.